-Description: Knots per inch in hand knotted rugs, and what that means for they types of designs for different knot counts.
+Description: Knots per inch in hand-knotted rugs, and what that means for the types of designs for different knot counts.

 Description: Considered the best rug for the price, Bokharas are popular on the east coast, as well as the Midwest and Texas.